ZManer0257/ZManer0257/README.md

 - pretty basic C++
 - some HTML
 - Python (but I forgor💀)

-I'm planning to learn Java, maybe Kotlin and Lua also.
+I'm planning to learn Java, GDScript, maybe Kotlin and Lua also.

 ## Hardware
 It's bad.